BlaiseMuhirwa/flatnav/README.md

 ## FlatNav

 FlatNav is a fast and header-only graph-based index for Approximate Nearest Neighbor Search (ANNS).
+FlatNav is inspired by the influential [Hierarchical Navigable Small World (HNSW) index](https://github.com/nmslib/hnswlib), but with the hierarchical component removed.
+As detailed in our [research paper](https://arxiv.org/pdf/2412.01940), we found that FlatNav achieved identical performance to HNSW on high-dimensional datasets (dimensionality > 32) with approximately 38% less peak memory consumption and a simplified implementation.

-Thanks to various graph re-ordering implementation techniques from [Coleman et al.](https://arxiv.org/pdf/2104.03221.pdf), optimization using SIMD intrinsics, and the design that leverages a single-layered in-memory index, FlatNav provides billion-scale vector search with high recall, SoTA query latency and significant memory savings.
+We hope to maintain this open source library as a resource for broader community.
+Please consider opening a Github Issue for bugs and feature requests, or get in touch with us directly for discussions.

 ### Installation